apache/gravitino/docs/jdbc-postgresql-catalog.md

 Gravitino provides the ability to manage PostgreSQL metadata.

 :::caution
-Gravitino will save some system information in schema and table comment, like `(From Gravitino, DO NOT EDIT: gravitino.v1.uid1078334182909406185)`, please don't change or remove this message.
+Gravitino saves some system information in schema and table comment, like `(From Gravitino, DO NOT EDIT: gravitino.v1.uid1078334182909406185)`, please don't change or remove this message.
 :::

 ## Catalog